amankapoor/wordpress-css-optimization/docs/README.md

-# CSS Optimization Documentation
+# Documentation

-This documentation belongs to the WordPress plugin [CSS Optimization](https://wordpress.org/plugins/css-optimization/).
+Documentation for the WordPress plugin *CSS Optimization*.

 **The plugin is in beta.
 Please submit your feedback on the [Github forum](https://github.com/o10n-x/wordpress-css-optimization/issues).**